 - signal the importance of the role of principals across the wider school system.

 The criteria will be issued following consultation as set out in the Act.

 Before issuing any criteria, the Minister must make reasonable efforts to consult with children, young people and their parents, whānau and communities, with a range of relevant national bodies, such as teachers, parents and Māori education organisations, and with national bodies with a particular role in respect of the character of character schools.

-The new criteria will be applied to all principal appointments made in State and State-integrated schools once the Bill comes into force.
+The new criteria will be applied to all principal appointments made in State and State-integrated schools.
 The criteria will not be applied to current principals who remain in their current role.
 Current principals will, over time, be offered opportunities to upskill and develop where needed, to meet the same criteria as those appointed under the new eligibility criteria.

 The Government has agreed to create a Leadership Centre for principals, as well as new Leadership Advisor roles, in its response to the Tomorrow’s Schools report.
 The Centre is being established by the Teaching Council following an invitation from the Minister.
 It will help build the status and capability of principals, based on the Leadership Strategy the Teaching Council published in August 2018.
 Leadership Advisors would provide principals with ongoing support and mentoring, and give guidance to boards when appointing a new principal.